 I am so excited to share with you my selection of the best home workouts for overweight beginners.
-We can all agree that exercise is very important, not just for your weight but also for your overall health.
+We can all agree that exercise is very important, not only to lose weight or maintain weight but also most importantly for the overall health benefits.
 However, when you have a bigger body it’s hard to find a comfortable workout for you.
+When you are carrying extra weight, moving your body is hard and it’s even harder when you attempt most types of exercises.

-However, these workouts are perfect for overweight beginners.
+However, these workouts are perfect for overweight beginners to help you with your weight loss goals, improve your physical activity and health.
 You can do them while sitting or they are at a slower pace so you can keep it.
 Also, the length of these home workouts for beginners range from 15 to 30 minutes.

 As an Amazon Associate, I earn from qualifying purchases.
 Click here for full disclosure.